NihalJaffer/ParallelComputing/README.md

-# ParallelComputing
+# Lab_2
-This is the repository to upload the labs in a structured way.
+Build a first program using threads in Python.
+Build a first program using processes in Python